 Second, as the following emails show, it’s clear that Ben Carson Jr. is not just passively offering his advice to the agency; rather, he is actively using his connections to network and further his own personal interests.

-May 4, 2017: Candy Carson met Secretary Elaine Chao at a luncheon and mentioned that she wanted to introduce Ben Jr. to the Secretary.
-Staffers succeeded in passing the email address for Secretary Chao’s Chief of Staff to Mrs. Carson.
+May 4, 2017: The secretary’s wife, Candy Carson, met Transportation Secretary Elaine Chao at a luncheon and mentioned that she wanted to introduce Ben Carson Jr. to the secretary.
+Staffers succeeded in passing the email address for Chao’s chief of staff to Mrs. Carson.

-July 13, 2017: Ben Jr. emails Lynne Patton and connects her with a banker named Tony Washington who specializes in Multifamily Lending with EagleBank.
-According to Ben Jr., this man “has built an incredible platform to roll out HUD program funds.”
+July 13, 2017: Carson Jr. emailed Patton and connected her with a banker named Tony Washington who specialized in multifamily lending with EagleBank.
+According to Carson Jr., Washington “has built an incredible platform to roll out HUD program funds.”

-July 21, 2017: Tony Washington emailed Lynne Patton, carbon copying Ben Jr., to thank her for her time.
-He also mentions a specific development in Jersey City, NJ that carries HUD debt with a “pretty high” interest rate.
+July 21, 2017: Washington emailed Patton, carbon copying Carson Jr., to thank her for her time.
+He also mentions a specific development in Jersey City, N.J., that carried HUD debt with a “pretty high” interest rate.
 Washington suggested that he would like to be able to get that lowered.
-He dropped the name of the development’s owners—LeFrak—who happen to be Trump campaign contributors.
+He dropped the name of the development’s owners — LeFrak — who happen to be Trump campaign contributors.

 Finally, the documents raise a number of questions about whether the Carsons have been intentionally circumventing the visitor log process at HUD to prevent the public from seeing how often family members have been visiting the agency.

-In its reply letter, HUD stated that there are no records of Ben Jr. appearing in the agency’s visitor logs.
+In its reply letter, HUD stated that there are no records of Carson Jr. appearing in the agency’s visitor logs.

-But in the documents, there are multiple instances where Ben Jr. and/or his wife Merlynn were almost certainly on HUD premises.
+But in the documents, there are multiple instances where Carson Jr. and/or his wife Merlynn were almost certainly on HUD premises.

-April 17, 2017: Merlynn and Ben Jr., along with their daughter, met Secretary Carson and his wife, Candy, at HUD to travel to the White House for Easter Monday events.
+April 17, 2017: Merlynn and Carson Jr., along with their daughter, met Secretary Carson and his wife, Candy, at HUD to travel to the White House for Easter Monday events.

-May 25, 2017: Ben Jr. apparently brought friends to HUD to lunch in the Secretary’s Dining Room.
+May 25, 2017: Carson Jr. apparently brought friends to HUD to lunch in the secretary’s dining room.

-June 22, 2017: Ben Jr. had coffee with HUD COO, David Eagles.
-This coffee was set up by Secretary Carson’s Special Assistant.
+June 22, 2017: Carson Jr. had coffee with HUD chief operating officer David Eagles.
+This coffee was set up by Secretary Carson’s special assistant.

 Here’s the calendar invite for that coffee.